 Even so, it can be the cause of extreme concern if you find yourself in the position where your income is no longer enough to meet the visa extension requirements.

-Any financial planning has to take account of this type of currency fluctuation and it is important to allow sufficient income buffer to be able to manage future Thai baht exchange rate changes.
+Any financial planning has to take account of this type of currency fluctuation and it is important to allow sufficient income variation to be able to manage future Thai baht exchange rate changes.

 To be able to estimate how much money is needed to retire in Thailand and produce an income of 800,000 THB per year, some assumptions have to be made.